Public Space Management and Operations

 Operations of a place requires the daily management of the physical space, whether publicly or privately owned, that encompasses cleaning, beautification, wayfinding, infrastructure maintenance, outreach, green space, and parking.
 Place managers address both the actual and perceived safety and security issues of a place by providing services, outreach and facilities.
 Place managers foster relationships with local and regional providers to share resources and information with the goal of cultivating safe and vibrant communities.
 Clean and safe teams have evolved within some districts to include engagement and intervention for those in need within our urban places.

-The MARTA Makeover Project
+The Urban Backyard Project

 The Urban Backyard Project is a series of vinyl wraps covering existing Los Angeles Department of Transportation signal cabinets.
 Building off similar public art programs, the wraps display wayfinding information including directional signage, maps, points of interest, and walking distances.
 Because of the low cost of installation, as the neighborhood changes individual panels will be updated and replaced, allowing the project to provide updated pedestrian wayfinding in a changing environment.